HimashaHerath/scribley/README.md

 - 🔍 **Search and filter** your articles and publications
 - 💾 **Offline editing** with automatic syncing
 - 🔒 **Secure authentication** with Medium API tokens
+- ✏️ **Rich Text Editor** with Markdown support and formatting tools
+- 🖼️ **Image management** with upload, alignment, and size control
+- 📊 **Table support** for structured data in your articles
+- 🌐 **Offline fallback** for image uploads when Medium API is unavailable

+## ⚠️ Medium API Status

+**Important Note**: Medium's official API was archived in March 2023.
+Scribley is currently using it in a limited capacity, but it may stop functioning at any time.
+Consider saving a backup of your content.

+Alternative API options:
+- **RapidAPI's Medium API**: A commercial API with tiered pricing
+  - Free: 150 calls/month
+  - PRO: $4.99/month
+  - ULTRA: $24.99/month
+  - MEGA: $149.95/month
+- **Web Scraping**: A more advanced approach that may require additional maintenance

+Scribley implements several fallback mechanisms to help you continue working even if the Medium API becomes unavailable:
+- Local image storage fallback
+- Draft saving to local database
+- Export options for your content

 ## 📸 Screenshots

 <div align="center">
 <img src="client/public/assets/images/Dashboard.png" alt="Scribley Dashboard" width="80%">
 </div>

+## ✏️ Rich Text Editor

+Scribley includes a powerful Rich Text Editor with:

+- **Markdown Support**: Write in Markdown with real-time preview
+- **Formatting Toolbar**: Easy access to common formatting options
+- **Image Management**: Upload, align, and resize images with intuitive controls
+- **Table Support**: Create and format tables for structured data
+- **Code Blocks**: Share code with syntax highlighting
+- **Blockquotes & Lists**: Organize your content effectively
+- **Live Preview**: See how your content will look as you write
+- **Offline Fallback**: Continue working even when API connectivity is limited

+## 🖼️ Image Management

+The integrated image upload system offers:

+- Drag & drop or file browser upload options
+- Image alignment controls (left, center, right)
+- Image size presets (small, medium, large)
+- Automatic error handling and validation
+- Offline fallback with data URLs when Medium API is unavailable
+- Secure file handling with size and type validation

 ## 🏗️ Project Structure